 Part of the Solution Vaccine Video Series

 In this video series, Diversity and Inclusion Council members share why they chose to get the COVID-19 vaccine, touching on topics like safety and efficacy, the health of their families and loved ones, their responsibility to protect vulnerable populations, and more.
 View videos

 This initiative was designed to expose Meharry students to current research at Stanford and encourage connection between the two institutions.
 Learn more

 Voices of the Department

 Resources and Ways to Get Involved

 We’ve compiled a list of resources and trainings to help you learn, grow, find support, get involved, and make an impact.

 View our webpage that contains information about support and self-care during difficult times

-Connect and Contact Us
+Connect with Us